-We acknowledge with gratitude and respect that the name Coquitlam was derived from the hənqəminəm word kwikwəndəm (kwee-kwuh-tlum) meaning "Red Fish Up the River".
-The City is honoured to be located on the kwikwəndəm (Kwikwetlem) traditional and ancestral lands, including those parts that were historically shared with the sqaciya? təməx (Katzie), and other Coast Salish Peoples.
-(Kwikwetlem) traditional and ancestral lands, including those parts that were historically shared with the (Kwikwetlem) traditional and ancestral lands, including those parts that were historically shared with the (Kwikwetlem) traditional and ancestral lands, including those parts that were historically shared with the (Kwikwetlem) traditional and ancestral lands, including those parts that were historically shared with the
+We acknowledge with gratitude and respect that the name Coquitlam was derived from the həndəminəm word kwikwəxdəm (kwee-kwuh-tlum) meaning "Red Fish Up the River".
+The City is honoured to be located on the kwikwəxdəm (Kwikwetlem) traditional and ancestral lands, including those parts that were historically shared with the sqaciya? təməxw (Katzie), and other Coast Salish Peoples.

-Auditors:
+Auditors: KPMG LLP

-Bank:

-ScotiaBank
+Bank: ScotiaBank